-To safeguard the well-being of students and staff, our school has a comprehensive School Site Safety Plan, which is reviewed and updated annually by the Site Safety Committee.
-The plan is also presented to our School Site Council.
+To safeguard the well-being of students and staff, our school has a Comprehensive School Site Safety Plan, which is reviewed and updated annually by the Site Safety Committee and School Site Council.
 Any revisions made to the plan are reviewed immediately with the staff.
-School staff also review the plan annually at the beginning of the school year.
-The plan was last reviewed with school staff in December 2025.
+School staff review the plan annually at the beginning of the school year as well as periodically during the school year following site based drills.
+The plan was last reviewed with school staff in August 2025.

-Key elements of the Safety Plan focus on the following: disaster response procedures, school-wide dress code, child abuse reporting procedures, bullying prevention, sexual harassment policy, procedures and safe ingress and egress of pupils, parents, and school employees.
+Key elements of the Safety Plan focus on the following: disaster response procedures, school-wide dress code, child abuse reporting procedures, bullying prevention, sexual harassment policy, teacher notification of dangerous pupils procedures and safe ingress and egress of pupils, parents, and school employees.

-The school is always in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
-Emergency drills are held on a regular basis, fire drills are held once a month, earthquake and lockdown drills are held bi-monthly.
+Monthly fire drills occur and lock down and earthquake drills are conducted quarterly.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.